precondition/keymapdb/db_fields_reference.md

 Among [alternatives to home row mods](https://precondition.github.io/home-row-mods#alternatives), only [alternative layouts](https://precondition.github.io/home-row-mods#alternative-home-row-mods-layout) also pass this filter.
 All the rest (callum-style mods, upper row mods, ...) would result in `hasHomeRowMods` = false.

+If there are at least four mod-taps on the home row, `hasHomeRowMods` should be set to true.

 ### Possible Values
 - True
 - False

 ## hasLetterOnThumb (bool)
 Indicates whether the keymap uses one or more letters on the thumb keys of the base layer(s).

+If there is at least *one* layout in the list of available base layouts that has a letter on thumb, this option should be set to true.

 ### Possible Values
 - True